Skip to main content

 Hobbies: Spending time with my wife and daughter, Golfing, Playing video games, fantasy football, and horseback riding through the mountains out west

 Residency Reflection: IU was an easy choice.
-I wanted a strong pediatrics program and a versatile IM experience.
+I wanted a strong pediatrics program and a versatile internal medicine experience.
 Being the largest program in the country is a huge plus given that I thrive at the opportunity to connect with new people.
 There was nothing but good vibes and kind people during my interview experience, so I was immediately drawn to the program.
 Aside from program specifics, I knew I wanted to live in a city where I could raise a family.
 Indianapolis has everything I need to do just that.

 Read Bio